yarnpkg/berry/packages/gatsby/content/advanced/lexicon.md

 A worktree is a private workspace that adds new child workspaces to the current <abbr>project</abbr>.

 See also: [Workspaces](/features/workspaces)

+### Yarn

+Yarn is a command line tool used to manage programming environments.
+Written in Javascript, it is mostly used along with others Javascript projects, but has capabilities that make it suitable to be used in various situations.

 ### Zero-Install